 An eligible parent may claim Child Benefit regardless of the child’s immigration status.
-However, when a child has leave to remain that is subject to the NRPF condition, legal advice should be obtained from an immigration adviser before an application for Child Benefit is made to find out whether this may adversely affect the child’s current or future immigration position.
+However, when a child has leave to remain with NRPF, legal advice should be obtained from an immigration adviser before an application for Child Benefit is made to find out whether this may adversely affect the child’s current or future immigration position.

-When a sole parent or both parents in a household have leave to remain that is subject to the NRPF condition, they will not qualify for Child Benefit and will not be able to claim this for a British child.
-They may only qualify for Child Benefit if an exception applies, such as due to a reciprocal social security agreement that their country of nationality has with the UK.
+When a sole parent or both parents in a household have leave to remain with NRPF, they will not qualify for Child Benefit and will not be able to claim this for a British child.
+The parent may only be able to claim Child Benefit if an exception applies, such as due to a reciprocal social security agreement that their country of nationality has with the UK.

 When a person has indefinite leave to remain as the adult dependent relative of a person who is settled in the UK, they will be subject to a maintenance undertaking that was made by their sponsoring relative.
 A person with this type of immigration status will be excluded from claiming public funds for the first five years that they are resident in the UK or following the provision of the maintenance undertaking (whichever date is later).

-Some benefits that are classed as public funds can be claimed by a person whilst they are subject to a maintenance undertaking, such as Child Benefit.
-However, most benefits that are classed as public funds can only be claimed by the person once the first five years have passed, or if the sponsor who provided the maintenance undertaking dies before the end of the five year period.
+Some benefits, such as Child Benefit, can be claimed by a person whilst they are subject to a maintenance undertaking.
+However, most benefits can only be claimed after five years or if the sponsor who provided the maintenance undertaking dies before the end of the five year period.